xegtor/Stick-Hero/README(Alternative).txt

 2. Navigate through the splash screen.
 3. Click the "Play" button to play the game.

-**Note: Some functionality of this file might only work in the README.md file in IntelliJ IDEA Ultimate Edition Software.**
+**Note: Some functionality of this file might only work in the README.md file in IntelliJ IDEA Ultimate Edition Software**